nadivgold/betterzoomchat/README.md

 ![selectextension](https://i.imgur.com/oHFGAoP.png)

 ## How to Use
 1. This extension only works with the Zoom's web client.
 To make it easier to launch the web client, I recommend using the extension's 'Launch Meeting' button rather than the blue one that prompts to open the downloaded client.
+If that does not work, click the links below the button and cancel the download.
+A new link to take you to the browser version should appear.
+Click that.
 2. If emotes don't show up, open and close the extension panel.
 3. Since I added emotes individually, not all of them are available.
 The objects in `content.js` list all the currently supported emotes.